LTLA/gesel-manuscript/paper.md

 Briefly, this task involves quantifying the enrichment of each reference gene set's members inside the user-supplied list, where the reference sets are derived from a variety of sources such as previous experimental studies or _de novo_ computational analyses.
 GSEA allows scientists to summarize a large list of gene identifiers into a tangible biological concept such as "syntaxin binding" or "T cell receptor signaling pathway".
-User-supplied lists are most typically derived from differential expression analyses of transcriptome-wide assays like RNA sequencing, but any list of genes can be used here, e.g., cluster-specific marker lists from single-cell RNA sequencing studies.
+User-supplied lists are typically derived from differential expression analyses of transcriptome-wide assays like RNA sequencing, but any list of genes can be used here, e.g., cluster-specific marker lists from single-cell RNA sequencing studies.

 Given the popularity of GSEA in transcriptomics, it is not surprising that many statistical methods and implementations are already available to perform this analysis.
 Most existing GSEA tools operate inside frameworks like R/Bioconductor [@young2010gene; @wu2012camera; @korotkevich2021fast] and require both installation of software and associated programming knowledge to use.
-Web applications like Enrichr and GeneTrail [@chen2013enrichr; @backes2007genetrail] provide more user-friendly interfaces that require less prior computational knowledge, targeted to the majority of bench scientists.
+Web applications like Enrichr and GeneTrail [@chen2013enrichr; @backes2007genetrail] provide more user-friendly interfaces that require minimal computational knowledge, targeted to the majority of bench scientists.
 These applications use a conventional backend architecture where the browser sends a request containing the user-supplied list of genes to a backend server;
 the backend then performs the analysis and returns the results to the user's device (i.e., the client) for inspection.